Frequently Asked Questions for our Driving Instructor Training:

 What are the legal requirements to become a driving instructor?

-- have held a licence full UK driving licence for at least three and a half years
+- have held a full UK driving licence for at least three and a half years

 - be able to read a number plate where the letters are 79.44mm from 27.5 m (90 ft)

-How good is the standard of training that I will receive?
+How good is the standard of Driving Instructor Training that I will receive?

-Obviously whoever you ask will claim to be the best.
-All instructor trainers at Christine’s School of Motoring are Approved Driving Instructors with a high grade.
-We are approved at the highest level by ORDIT to give training for all three parts of the qualifying examination and have undertaken and passed examinations in driving instructor training.
+Whoever you ask will claim to be the best.
+All instructor trainers at Christine’s School of Motoring are Grade A Approved Driving Instructors.
+We are approved at the highest level by ORDIT to give training for all three parts of the qualifying examination and have undertaken and passed tests in driving instructor training.

 What skills do I need to become an approved driving instructor?